aasthaparey/Samvaadsense/README.md

 Save the .txt file

-🧾 Step 2: Upload the exported chat file to SamvaadSense.
+🧾 Step 2: Upload the exported chat file to SamvaadSense

-🧮 Step 3: Select whether you want to analyze a specific user or the entire group.
+🧮 Step 3: Select whether you want to analyze a specific user or the entire group

 You’ll instantly see:
 ✅ Message statistics
 ✅ Activity charts
 ✅ WordClouds & emoji patterns
 ✅ Behavioral summary